DeveloperTruthStare/league-companion-app/README.md

 ### Users with multiple accounts

 One thing WTL does well that is not mentioned here is how it handles multiple accounts.
 Because the user is identified by their discord account, it can link multiple accounts to that discord account, just be detecting them on the computer when they are logged in allowing for no other action required by the user.

+# Work in progress

+## VOD Recording

+The main part of this program is that it should automatically record games of league from the player's perspective.
+To do this we need to detect when a game has started, and begin a window capture of the game.

+### Subtasks

+- [x] ❌ Detect when game has been started
+- [x] ✅ Detect League Game window
+- [ ] Save capture to a file
+- [ ] Get game ID for file name
+- [ ] Get timestamps for kills/deaths/assists

+### ❌❌ Blockers ❌❌

+Currently I can detect if a league game is "InProgress" This is the state of the game after champ select has concluded and includes load screen time.
+Ideally I'd like to detect when the game loads in.

+# TODO (eventually)

+## Move static resources from go server to electron backend

+Currently the static icon assets are being served from the go "proxy" server to the front end, but this adds unneccesary network calls, when these can be loaded locally from the electron window.

 # References